-Our vision is to lead the profession in meeting society's occupational needs by fostering excellence in occupational therapy teaching, scholarship, and service.
+Our vision is to lead the profession in meeting the society's occupational needs of people, communities and populations by fostering excellence in occupational therapy teaching, scholarship, and service.

 AOTA VISION 2025

 As an inclusive profession, occupational therapy maximizes health, well-being, and quality of life for all people, populations, and communities through effective solutions that facilitate participation in everyday living.